shivannis/xandr-docs-public/xandr-docs/curate/video-viewability.md

 ---
 title: Microsoft Curate - Measurement of Video Viewability using VPAID Wrapper
 description: In this page, learn what is Video viewability and how you can measure it.
-This page also covefrs FAQs on regarding video viewability.
+This page also covers FAQs on video viewability.
 ms.date: 11/16/2023

 ---